Dynamical instability of minimal surfaces at flat singular points: Main results

 \begin{assumption} Let us fix integers $n \ge 1$ and $N \ge 2$.
 We consider $U$, $\Gamma_0$, and $\{E_{0,i}\}_{i=1}^N$ such that: \begin{itemize} \item[(A1)] $U \subset \R^{n+1}$ is a strictly convex bounded domain with boundary $\pa U$ of class $C^2$; \item[(A2)] $\Gamma_0 \subset U$ is a relatively closed, countably $n$-rectifiable set with $\Ha^n(\Gamma_0) < \infty$; \item[(A3)] $E_{0,1}, \ldots, E_{0,N}$ are non-empty, open, and mutually disjoint subsets of $U$ such that $U \setminus \Gamma_0 = \bigcup_{i=1}^N E_{0,i}$; \item[(A4)] $\pa \Gamma_0 := \clos(\Gamma_0) \setminus U$ is not empty, and for each $x \in \pa\Gamma_0$ there exist at least two indexes $i_1 \ne i_2$ in $\{1,\ldots,N\}$ such that $x \in \clos\left(\clos(E_{0,i_j}) \setminus (U \cup \pa \Gamma_0)\right)$ for $j=1,2$; \item[(A5)] $\Ha^n(\Gamma_0 \setminus \bigcup_{i=1}^N \pa^*E_{0,i})=0$. \end{itemize} \end{assumption}

 \begin{remark} Under the validity of assumptions (A1)-(A4), there exists a Brakke flow $\{V_t\}_{t \ge 0}$ with fixed boundary $\pa \Gamma_0$ and such that $\|V_0\|=\Ha^n\mres_{\Gamma_0}$, and if also (A5) holds then the surface measures associated to such Brakke flow are continuous at $t=0^+$, that is also $\lim_{t\to 0^+} \|V_t\|=\Ha^n \mres_{\Gamma_0}$; see \cite[Theorem 2.2]{ST19}.
+Moreover, $\{V_t\}_{t \geq 0}$ can be made canonical in the sense of \cite{ST_can}.
 As it will become apparent in the sequel, the construction of the present paper is purely local, and based at a fixed point $x_0 \in \Gamma_0$.
 Hence, the fact that the boundary $\pa \Gamma_0$ is kept fixed throughout the evolution is not important here, and we could potentially also work in the setting of \cite{KimTone}, where $U$ is replaced by the whole Euclidean space $\R^{n+1}$, the finiteness of the $\Ha^n$-measure of $\Gamma_0$ can be assumed to hold locally, and (A4) is dropped.
 Nonetheless, in order to fix the ideas we will always work in the ``constrained'' fixed boundary case, and leave to the reader the necessary modifications to treat the ``unconstrained'' case. \end{remark}

 Next, we focus on the main assumption of this paper.

 \begin{assumption} Let $U$, $\Gamma_0$, and $\{E_{0,i}\}_{i=1}^N$ satisfy Assumption \ref{ass:st19}, and let $V_0 := \var(\Gamma_0,1)$.
 We suppose that \begin{itemize} \item[(H0)] $V_0$ is a stationary varifold, with $\spt(\| V_0 \|) = \Gamma_0$, \end{itemize} and that there exists a point $x_0 \in \Gamma_0$, without loss of generality $x_0=0$, with the following properties: \begin{itemize} \item[(H1)] one of the tangent cones to $V_0$ at $x_0=0$ is of the form $\var(T,Q)$, for some $n$-dimensional plane $T \in \bG(n+1,n)$ and an integer $Q \ge 2$;